tetsuromorimura/reinforce-joey/README.md

   * baseline:
     * False: no baseline
     * average_reward_baseline: subtracts a running average of all previous BLEUs from the rewards
-    * learned_reward_baseline: learns a two-layer regression network to estimate the BLEUs
 * MRT:
   * add_gold: adds gold/reference to sample space
   * samples: number of samples